run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/css.md

 ##HOW TO ACCESS

-1-  Access the feature by navigating the menu **Neuro → Resources → CSS**.
+1-  Access the feature by navigating the menu Neuro > Resources > CSS.

 ##PRECONDITIONS